-Your counselor may recommend that you attend a group workshop, but an initial consultation is not a prerequisite for a workshops.
+You may be recommended to attend a group workshop during your initial consultation, but an initial consultation is not a prerequisite to attend these workshops.
 Any student is welcome to attend a group workshop.
 Below is a schedule for the workshops in the first semester of the 2019-2020 school year.
-We will send out bi-weekly emails with the topics for the next two weeks of the group workshops.
+We will send out bi-weekly email blasts with the topics for the next two weeks of the group workshops.

 Sometimes, you may be referred to both group and individual counseling sessions to process your group experience privately or to work on sensitive topics outside of the group experience.
 The group process is a particularly rewarding therapeutic experience, as the process shows you are not alone and that you can give and receive meaningful support to others.

-Typical course of treatment: six sessions (with a total of 12 sessions a semester)
+• Typical course of treatment: Six sessions ( a total of 12 sessions a semester)

 Short-term individual counseling

-Short-term individual counseling provides solutions and brief interventions focused on helping you adjust to stresses, maintain positive therapeutic gains, or encourage healthy coping strategies.
+Short-term individual counseling provides solutions and brief interventions focused on helping you adjust to life’s stressors, maintain positive therapeutic gains, or encourage healthy coping strategies.
 Short-term individual counseling will help you adjust to stressful situations and work through new insights and skills to experience a stronger sense of well-being.

 Long-term individual counseling